KitheK/Netflix-and-Coding/README.md

     Dependencies: A complete list of required tools, libraries, and services (with version details):
 For a full list of requirements for the system, please see requirements.txt .
 We recommend running: pip3 install -r "requirements.txt" upon loading into a virtual environment to ensure no conflicting packages and minimal running package load.
+Instructions for how to initialize a virtual environment depend on your operating system and are outside the scope of this handoff.

         Maintenance Requirements: Details on ongoing maintenance, including: